mauriciogtec/YetAnotherRStudioApplication/README.md

 ![](README_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

-We can obtained improved model estimates and standard errors, comparing the original estimates (note: the original estimates given by the summary are in fact an approximation based on the model assumptions--the bootstrap version is not)
+We can obtained improved model estimates and standard errors:

 ```r